sripriya22/templateAppFramework/appGenerator/templates/README.md

 Copy and paste the following prompt into Cascade, then follow the interactive steps:

 ```
 I need to create a new application using the Template App Framework.
-Please help me complete the setup by following the steps in this README exactly as written.
+Please help me complete the setup by following the steps in templateAppFramework/appGenerator/templates/README.md exactly as written.
 Do not change any existing code in the project folder or create any new files apart from those created explicitly through these instructions.
 If a command fails, report back but do not try to find a workaround without explicitly checking in.
 Here are the variables you'll need:

 PROJECT_ROOT_FOLDER="templateAppFramework"     # The root folder of the project;
-                                                must contain the `appFramework` "library" folder
+                                                 must contain the `appFramework`
+                                                 "library" folder & `appGenerator`
+                                                 tools folder
-APP_FOLDER_NAME="myApp"                       # The name for your application folder
+APP_FOLDER_NAME="myApp"                        # The name for your application
-                                                (will be created in the `apps/` directory)
+                                                 folder (will be created in the
+                                                 `apps/` directory)
 ROOT_CLASS_NAME="RootModel"                    # The name for your root model class
-APP_TITLE="My Application"                    # The display name of your application
+APP_TITLE="My Application"                     # The display name of your
+                                                application
-EXAMPLE_OBJECT_PATH="resources/example.json"  # Path to your example object file
+EXAMPLE_OBJECT_PATH="/resources/testData.json" # Path to your example object file

 Please proceed with the setup steps in the README.
 If you encounter any issues, please stop and ask for clarification before proceeding.
 ```